EBISPOT/gwas-sumstats-harmoniser-documentation/docs/Explanation/output-folder-structure.md

   ```
 </details>
-The running log file provides detailed information about the harmonization process, including:
+The running log file provides detailed information about the harmonisation process, including:

-* The pipeline version and the date of harmonization
+* The pipeline version and the date of harmonisation
 * The reference VCF file and dbSNP version used
 * A summary of the genome build mapping results, reporting the number and percentage of variants dropped during this step
 * The orientation inferred for palindromic variants and the strand consensus ratio
-* The number and percentage of variants successfully harmonized for each `hm_code`
+* The number and percentage of variants successfully harmonised for each `hm_code`
-* The number and percentage of variants that failed to be harmonized for each `hm_code`
+* The number and percentage of variants that failed to be harmonised for each `hm_code`

 :::info[Harmonised result before April 2023]
-Starting in April 2023, with the release of the GWAS-SSF standard by the GWAS-Catalog, we began retaining only the harmonized results in the final `*.h.tsv` file to ensure consistency with the input file and reduce redundancy.
+Starting in April 2023, with the release of the GWAS-SSF standard by the GWAS-Catalog, we began retaining only the harmonised results in the final `*.h.tsv` file to ensure consistency with the input file and reduce redundancy.

-For files harmonized before this date, you will see two outputs for each summary statistic: one harmonized result (`*.h.tsv.gz`) and one YAML file (`*.h.tsv.gz-meta.yaml`).
-The harmonization process remains the same, but there is a slight difference in how data is represented in the `*.h.tsv.gz`.
-In these older harmonized files, the harmonized values are listed in columns starting with `hm_`, such as `hm_chromosome`.
+For files harmonised before this date, you will see two outputs for each summary statistic: one harmonised result (`*.h.tsv.gz`) and one YAML file (`*.h.tsv.gz-meta.yaml`).
+The harmonisation process remains the same, but there is a slight difference in how data is represented in the `*.h.tsv.gz`.
+In these older harmonised files, the harmonised values are listed in columns starting with `hm_`, such as `hm_chromosome`.
 :::